 Do Dogs Smell?

-If you have never lived with a dog before and you walk into a home where they have a dog, you will notice a “dog smell.”
+If you have never lived with a dog before and walk into a home where they have a dog, you will notice a “dog smell.”
 The dog has a unique scent like all living animals, and while dog lovers rarely detect it, non-dog owners do.

 Have you ever slept on your spouse’s pillow?
 It has a scent unique to them, just as yours has a scent unique to you.
-This idea is the same concept as dog scents – a neutral but identifying odor.
+This idea is the same as dog scents – a neutral but identifying odor.

 Where does that smell originate?
 It is a combination of natural secretions that the body makes to stay healthy.
 For example, the oil that the body produces to keep skin moisturized and protected and natural pheromones.

 Another smell frequently described by dog owners is the popcorn or Frito’s smell.
-This smell is a byproduct of harmless bacteria that live on your dog’s feet.
+This smell is a byproduct of harmless bacteria on your dog’s feet.
 Think of your socks when you take them off after a long day at work.